-Segmentation helps you to create a more detailed and authentic picture of your target customer base; it helps you to create highly personalized products, services, content, or messages, aids in the decision-making process and optimizes user experiences.
+Segmentation helps you to create a more detailed and authentic picture of your target customer base; it helps you to create highly personalised products, services, content, or messages, aids in the decision-making process and optimises user experiences.

 But what about those who seek to segment firms?
 Business-to-business (B2B) brands can’t solely rely on tactics that are typically used by B2C (business-to-customer) companies.
 That’s where firmographic segmentation comes in.

-Firmographic segmentation is the process of analyzing B2B audiences and grouping them based on their shared characteristics.
-Correlating with the other primary forms of segmentation, firmographic data is gathered and analyzed in order to better understand the target audience in terms of their needs, wants, and what they might have to offer in return.
+Firmographic segmentation is the process of analysing B2B audiences and grouping them based on their shared characteristics.
+Correlating with the other primary forms of segmentation, firmographic data is gathered and analysed in order to better understand the target audience in terms of their needs, wants, and what they might have to offer in return.

 Whilst there are many variables when it comes to firmographic segmentation, there are typically 7 key elements that most businesses hone in on, and those are:

 Sales Cycles Stage